mlederbauer/NMRcraft/README.md

 - create the plots (stored in `./plots/models`)
 - print the table of experiment 3 to the terminal.

 When the parameter `max_eval` is set to a high value such as 20, expect the whole process to take about two hours.
 Alternatively – which results in worse model performance –, `max_eval` can be set to a low value such as 2 for testing.
 Run `scripts/training/{one_target,multiple_targets}.sh` for running individual pipelines.
+Results are also accessible via the polybox [here](https://polybox.ethz.ch/index.php/s/mghh60CmkdlX2x8).

 # 🖼️Poster